bonitasoft/bonita-continuous-delivery-doc/md/bcd_controller.md

 ### Starting a BCD controller with `docker run`

-The first method to start a BCD Controller Docker container on the control host is to use the `docker run` command with BCD dependencies already present in your host, see [Common Installation Steps](getting_started.md#toc1).
+The first method to start a BCD Controller Docker container on the control host is to use the `docker run` command with BCD dependencies already present in your host, see [Common installation steps](getting_started.md#toc1).

 **Example**: